 Right, so that center of gravity thing we were just looking at?
 Great for off-road stability.
 But it’s not just about prowess climbing up and down ravines.
 Driving around your property, you’re going to appreciate it because it makes it much less likely that it’s going to fall over, causing you injury.

-So that's the basic structure, but on top of this, you get all this safety equipment as well -- airbags, seat belts, ABS brakes, as well as collision avoidance on some models.
-This is in addition to other standard equipment, such as powerful headlights, windshield wipers, wide field-of-view door mirrors, brake lights and more which also help you and those around you to stay safe.
+So that’s the basic structure, but on top of this, you get all this safety equipment as well — seat belts and ABS brakes.
+This is in addition to other standard equipment, such as powerful headlights, windshield wipers, wide field-of-view door mirrors, brake lights and more which also help you and those around you to stay safe while your off driving on the farm or work site.

 8. Japanese Mini Trucks Have So Many Body Styles